logicwind/react-native-matomo-tracker/README.md

 ### trackInteraction()

 The trackInteraction method is used to track  users engage with specific elements or perform actions within a React Native application.
-It will take `contentName` and `contentInteraction`  with the optional parameter `actionDimensions`.
+It will take `contentName` and `contentInteraction`  with the optional parameter `dimension`.

 #### Example